dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

               size = .5, binwidth = c(.5,.5), alpha = 2/4,data = bigtable) + theme_bw()
 ```

-#### What about if we compare the Colombian institutions against the others?
+#### What about contrasting Colombian institutions against other foreign ones?
 <figure>
 	<a href="/images/mammal/map4.png"><img src="/images/mammal/map4.png"></a>
 </figure>

-Well the places were mammals have been collected by Colombian institutions are less.
+Well the places were mammals have been collected by Colombian institutions are fewer.

 ```r
 ##### Colombia vs International